rburbidge/SquidChrome/README.md

 * *npm run testSingle* -- Runs tests

 ### Most-used gulp commands
+Builds end up in the /build directory.

 * *gulp* -- Cleans, builds
 * *gulp clean*
+* *gulp build:dev* -- Creates a dev build.
+Suitable for development.
+This works with localhost or remote server.
+* *gulp build:dev:watch* -- DO NOT run this task directly!
+Use "npm start" instead! "npm start" runs webpack watch concurrently with this.
-* *gulp zip* -- Cleans, builds, and creates zipped build in */chromeextension/build/archive.zip*
+* *gulp build:prod* -- Creates a prod build.
-* *gulp ziponly* -- Only the zip step from above
+* *gulp archive --version=x.x.x.x* -- Creates a prod build of the specified version in archive ./squid-x.x.x.x.zip.